104th Fighter Wing Maintainers compete in 2020 National Guard Innovation Competition

 Master Sgt.
 Bob Oleksak, 104th Maintenance Group fabrication Element supervisor, and Master Sgt.
-Leo Burbee, 104th Maintenance Group structural maintenance supervisor, present their idea for a new cold work aircraft panel repair method via televideo conference June 12, 2020, at Barnes Air National Guard Base, Massachusetts.
-Oleksak and Burbee presented their idea to the judges as one of the final four teams competing.
-(U.S. Air National Guard photo by Airman 1st Class Sara Kolinski)
+Leo Burbee, 104th MXG structural maintenance supervisor, competed in the first National Guard Innovation Competition finals, June 12, 2020, at Barnes Air National Guard Base, Massachusetts.

+Burbee and Oleksak were one of four final teams out of over 100 presenting new technology to a panel of judges via a video teleconference due to the COVID-19 outbreak.

+“Our proposal is a cold work aircraft panel repair technology that significantly saves time, material, and labor,” said Oleksak.

 |Date Taken: